 The Federal Reserve and the FOMC operate under a dual mandate to conduct monetary policies that foster maximum employment and price stability.
 Adjusting the federal funds rate is one way the central bank can influence economic growth and inflation.

 In December 2008, the heart of the recession, the FOMC dropped the federal funds rate to a 0.00% to 0.25% range in an effort to stimulate the economy and generate job growth.
 Because the economic recovery was slow and inflation remained low, the rate remained at this historic low until December 2015, when the FOMC raised the target range by 0.25%.
 The next 0.25% increase came in December 2016.
-As the economy has strengthened, the pace has picked up, with three increases in 2017 and further increases in 2018.
+As the economy has strengthened, the pace has picked up, with three increases in 2017 and four increases in 2018 that bring the target rate to 2.25% to 2.50%.

 The FOMC raises the federal funds rate in an effort to slow the economy and hold back inflation, which can rise rapidly when an economy grows too quickly.
 The Fed has set a 2% annual inflation goal as consistent with healthy economic growth.